kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I only have four solid memories of this man during the switcheroo scam events:

     - The time we sat together in class and [I believed he was fundamentally on my side and conspiring with me against Domingo](../../timeline/2023/february.md#plot-awareness).
 My words on that evening upset him; he understood what I was doing and I could tell that the way I rewrote the nature of the conspiracy felt right to him (could he have already been conspiring with me without me being aware of it, did I pick up on his truth at that moment?).
     - He looked over at me, saw something, and had to leave the room.
 I wonder what he saw.
+I was wondering if it was Jesus.
     - The time not long after, maybe that night, when I remembered waking up in my bed at home and he was [sobbing uncontrollably in my arms](../../timeline/2023/march.md#dreaming-of-the-trumpet-teacher).
     - There was another time I saw him in class for a few seconds at the end of class - he'd switched at the last moment - and I was delighted to see him again and I smiled and he ignored me, looking sad and downwards, as I said goodbye and left for the evening.
 Did the gangs stop his involvement with the scam because of the tears?
 Was this a goodbye?
     - Later, when I foiled the gangs and they started to panic, and the attraction-trick had stopped working so well because of his absence, I guess, they [wheeled him out again](../../timeline/2023/december.md#the-trumpet-teacher-has-a-brother) so I could be re-triggered, and I thought it was the trumpet teacher's twin brother!